Want to follow along with this writing? Sign up Today, it's free and easy

 It's perfect.
 That's all I need to say.

-about 1 year ago Riley Black said:
+over 1 year ago Riley Black said:

 Eugh... that made my stomach twist.